 How Does a Repeatable Web Development Solution Work?

-There are great tools out there for agencies that build the same simple sites over and over again.
+There are great tools out there for agencies and multi-brand businesses that build the same simple sites over and over again.
 It’s a solved problem.
-We’re talking about agencies whose sites have similar needs but still require more custom solutions, be those similar data groups, scheduling tools, or any other industry-specific must-haves.
+We’re talking about those whose sites have similar needs but still require more custom solutions, be those similar data groups, scheduling tools, or any other industry-specific must-haves.
 Delivering on these requirements is a more sophisticated problem that requires a more sophisticated solution.

 A platform or process allowing for strategic repeatability is the solution.

-Let’s say your agency builds sites for a number of clients in the same vertical.
-Due to the nature of that vertical, there is some overlap in what those clients need from their sites.
+Let’s say you builds sites for a number of clients in the same vertical.
+Due to the nature of that vertical, there is some overlap in what those businesses need from their sites.
 Healthcare sites are typically going to offer some kind of portal access, for example.
-However, these clients also require some level of customization on their sites, such as advanced security features and other deviations.
+However, these groups also require some level of customization on their sites, such as advanced security features and other deviations.
 There’s not a cookie-cutter, off-the-shelf solution that will deliver the functionality they need.

 But there is some overlap in their needs, and that’s where your opportunity lies.

-Many agencies like yours spend too much time reinventing the wheel with each new website build.
+Don't spend precious time reinventing the wheel with each new website build.
 You can benefit from repeatable solutions that eliminate redundancy in both the website build stage and in the ongoing maintenance of those sites.
 How many of these boxes do you check?

 Repeatability Frees Up Resources and Empowers You to Focus on Innovation